Estimating the Lateral Motion States of an Underwater Robot by Propeller Wake Sensing Using an Artificial Lateral Line: Dataset Construction

 \subsection{Data Acquisition}

 We conduct extensive experiments using the aforementioned testbed to create a dataset of the ALL measurements given selected lateral motion states of the leader propeller.
 To eliminate the influence of the submerged depth of the pressure sensors, all the sensor outputs are debiased by deducting the corresponding pressure readings sampled before the rotation of the propeller when the flow is stationary.
 In each experimental trial, the leader propeller moves along the lateral axis or the $x$-axis at a constant speed $v$ with motion direction $d\in\{N,P\}$ while the longitudinal displacement $y$ is kept constant.
 We select five representative speeds of the moving propeller, i.e., $v\in\{400, 500, 600, 700, 800\}$ mm/s.
-In each trial, the sliding guide accelerates the propeller from at rest to the selected speed $v$ and keeps it at that constant speed.
 Considering the effective measurable width of the propeller wake by the ALL and the influence of the transient during the propeller accelerating period, the lateral motion of the propeller goes from $x=-175 $~mm to $x=175 $~mm and then back to $x=-175 $~mm.
 The effective estimation range is clipped to $x\in[-120, 120]$~mm and normalized in the following sections for the convenience of presentation.
 In addition, two longitudinal displacements are selected in the experiment, i.e., $y \in \{250, 300\}$~mm.

 The back-and-forth trip is repeated 10 times for each set of motion state configurations.